 Breastmilk protects infants against many infections.
 Most health organizations recommend that mothers breastfeed, even when sick, with few exceptions.
-But the coronavirus presents us with many unknowns.
-Is breastfeeding during the coronavirus outbreak safe?

 Here’s what we know now.
-We’ll update these guidelines as they change.

 Can breastmilk transmit the coronavirus?

-What we do know: Limited studies of coronaviruses, including COVID-19 and SARS, did not find the virus in breastmilk.
+Studies of coronaviruses, including COVID-19 and SARS, did not find the virus in breastmilk.

 Do respiratory illnesses, including the flu, pass from mother to child during breastfeeding?